-If you notice any of the following, your Google Account may have been hacked, hijacked, or compromised if you see:
+If you notice any of the following, your Google Account may have been hacked, hijacked, or compromised:

-- Changes you didn’t make: Your profile picture, descriptions, email settings, or sent messages are different.
+- Changes you didn’t make: Your profile picture, descriptions, email settings, AdSense association, or sent messages are different.

 - Uploaded videos that aren't yours: Someone has posted videos as your Google Account.
-You may see email notifications about these videos, sometime in relation to penalties or strikes against bad content.
+You may get email notifications about these videos for penalties or strikes against bad content.

 You can still sign in to your Google Account

 Follow the steps to secure your Google Account.

 You can't sign in to your Google Account

-For help getting back in to your Google Account:
+For help with getting back into your Google Account:

-- Follow the steps to recover your account.
+- Follow the steps to recover your Google Account or Gmail.

 - You'll be asked some questions to confirm it's your account.
-Answer as best you can.
+Answer the questions as best as you can.

-- If you're having trouble, try the tips to complete account recovery steps.
+- If you have trouble, try the tips to complete account recovery steps.

 - Reset your password when prompted.
 Choose a strong password that you haven't already used with this account.
 Learn how to create a strong password.